Implementation of model predictive control for tracking in embedded systems using a sparse extended ADMM algorithm: Solving MPCT using extended ADMM

 \begin{remark} The theoretical upper bound for $\rho$ provided in Theorem \ref{theo:convergence:EADMM} is easily computable in this case.
-Indeed, we have that $A_3\T A_3$ is the identity matrix, and therefore its spectral norm $\| A_3\T A_3 \| = 1$.
+Indeed, we have that $C_3\T C_3$ is the identity matrix, and therefore its spectral norm $\| C_3\T C_3 \| = 1$.
 Furthermore, $\mu_3$ is the minimum eigenvalue of $\texttt{diag}(Q, R)$, which is simple to compute. \end{remark}

-\begin{remark} It is important to remark that the computation of $q_1$, $q_2$, $q_3$, $z^*_3$ \eqref{eq:solve:QP3:z} and the right-hand-side of \eqref{eq:solve:QP3:mu:step:1} are not performed using the matrix multiplications shown in their expressions.
+\begin{remark} The computation of $q_1$, $q_2$, $q_3$, $z^*_3$ \eqref{eq:solve:QP3:z} and the right-hand-side of \eqref{eq:solve:QP3:mu:step:1} are not performed using the matrix multiplications shown in their expressions.
 Instead, the particular structure of the matrices allows for a matrix-free computation of the vectors.
-This is also true for the particular case in which $\rho$ is taken as a diagonal matrix (Remark \ref{rem:rho:matrix}). \end{remark}
+This is also true for the forward and backward substitutions performed to solve \eqref{eq:solve:QP3:mu}.
+That is, we do not store all the non-zero elements of the matrices along with arrays indicating their position.
+Only $\rho$ and the matrices $\alpha^i$, $\beta^i$, $(\rho Q)^{-1}$, $(\rho R)^{-1}$, $T$, $S$, $A$ and $B$ are stored. \end{remark}